Martian845/AOT-new-tab/README.md

 # About
 This is a attack on titan new tab perfect for AOT fans this was based on the Pixel tab extension in the chrome web store but edited to be AOT based.
 # Install
-To install first download the zip or latest release
+To install first download the latest release [here](https://github.com/Martian845/AOT-new-tab/releases/tag/AOT)

 Then Unzip